robwoodford/SEC-Card-Game/cards.md

  -->

-You can order a pack of cards from the General Synod Office of the Scottish Episcopal Church.
+You can order a pack of cards from your local Diocesan Office, and we would encourage you to return the cards once you are finished so other Churches can use them.
+Please contact the General Synod Office of the Scottish Episcopal Church if you have any problems getting hold of a deck.

 <!-- :TODO: how??
 Put the contact details -->